ishitha123/BMI_Calculator/README.md

-It takes the user's height in inches and weight in pounds and calculates their BMI.

-The app has a clean and user-friendly interface.

 <h2>BMI_Calculator is an Android Studio application</h2>

 This program takes the user's height in inches and weight in pounds to calculate their BMI.